 - Potato Skins – Most restaurants use baked potatoes from the day before to make potato skins.
 You can also.
 Bake extra potatoes with that steak meal and refrigerate them for up to a couple of days.
 I prefer a Russet potato or a Yukon gold for baking and for potato skins.

 - Chili recipe – I typically make First Place Chili or the one listed below for this recipe.
-You may want to use it or your personal favorite chili recipe or Easy Venison Chili.
+You may want to use it or your personal favorite chili recipe, Chili for Two, or Easy Venison Chili.

 - Blue Cheese sauce recipe – This recipe is great as a salad dressing, dip for wings, or dip for vegetables.
 See all my sauces and dressings here.